Skip to main content

 1. Shutdown Procedure

-• Always perform a normal shutdown via system commands
+• Always perform a normal shutdown using system commands.

-• Do not directly disconnect the power to prevent system damage
+• Do not disconnect the power directly, as this may damage the system.

 • The system supports two update methods: